Deenbe/aws-labs/neptune/neptune.md

 <p align="center"><img src="https://steven-devlabs.s3-ap-southeast-2.amazonaws.com/public/neptune/neptune_logo.png" width="150" /></p>

-This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/).
+This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/), click [here](https://github.com/phonghuule/awssummmitonline) to explore the full list of hands-on labs.

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to minimize costs.